scrubbbbs/cbird/readme.md

   - colordescriptor on grayscale image
 - console progress bar
 - error-log to file
-- removing items breaks symlinks to that item... ideally also track symlinks and update them
+- store symlinks to prevent broken links later on
 - use idct scaling to speed up jpeg decompress
 - file/directory name filters for inclusion/exclusion
-- hard links handling
+- ~~hard links handling~~ added in v0.6
-	- isJunction() exclusion from index
+	- ~~isJunction() exclusion from index~~
-	- exclusion from index (map inodes during scan)
+	- ~~exclusion from index (map inodes during scan)~~
-- see if `skip_loop_filter` for h264 decoding is a good idea: about 20% faster decoding, unknown affect on hash quality
+- ~~see if `skip_loop_filter` for h264 decoding is a good idea: about 20% faster decoding, unknown affect on hash quality~~ enabled in v0.6
-- same with `SWS_AREA` rescaler instead of `SWS_BICUBIC`
+- ~~same with `SWS_AREA` rescaler instead of `SWS_BICUBIC`~~ enabled in v0.6

 ### Search
 - csv output for other tools, gui wrappers
 - sort groups with closest matches first
 - fast block-averaging template match with threshold
-- filter for hard/soft links
+- ~~filter for hard/soft links~~ added in v0.6
+- query, edit negative matches

 ### GUI
 - barebones index/search gui
-- open archive (shift+E ?)
+- reveal in archive (shift+E ?)
 - cv min/max filter 8-bit indexed
-- disable/enable relevant actions
+- disable/enable relevant actions per selection/other state
 - show results in batches as they are being computed, for slow queries
 - toggle histogram view
-- context menu: copy path
+- context menu: copy path to clipboard
 - when deleting zip, remove all zip contents from viewer
-- remember past deletions and optionally replay them in the future should they reappear (via traal)
+- ~~remember past deletions and optionally replay them in the future should they reappear (via traal)~~ added "weeds" feature v0.6
-- detect breaking of symlinks on deletion
+- detect breaking of symlinks on delete/rename

 ### Misc
-- method declartion sweep
+- method declaration sweep
 	- unecessary "virtual"
 	- "override"
 	- "const"